carpedm20/neural-networks-and-deep-learning-ko/README.md

-neural networks and deep learning ko
+Neural networks and Deep learning ko
 ====================================

 This is a translation of [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) by [Michael Nielsen](http://michaelnielsen.org/).
-I started this project to learn more about deep learning and also want to share this great books to other Korean students who also have same interest with me.
-Feel free to contact me!
+I started this project to learn more about deep learning.
+Also I wanted to share good study material to Korean students who also have a same interest.

 ## Status ##